You are a sole proprietor with employees in construction if you meet the following criteria:

-You are exempt from mandatory coverage if the construction work your company does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
+You are exempt from expanded compulsory coverage if the construction work your company does is limited to only home renovations and you are always hired and paid by the homeowner or resident.
 However, you must still have coverage for your employees.

 Calculating insurable earnings

-Businesses in construction have to calculate the amount of insurance premiums they owe, and report and pay the amount to us.
-The calculation of premiums is based on the gross wages paid to the employees you are responsible for insuring, which is called insurable earnings.
+Businesses in construction must calculate the amount of insurance premiums they owe, and report and pay the amount to us.
+The calculation of premiums is based on the gross wages paid to the employees who you are responsible for insuring, which is called insurable earnings.

 Premium = Insurable earnings x premium rate ÷ 100